idupree/patternling/README.md

 No.

-### Is there a TrainWorld I?
+### The old name of this repository was TrainWorld II.
+Was there a TrainWorld I?

-No.  There are unrelated things called TrainWorld, so the II is a cheesy way to give this project a more unique name.
+No.  There are unrelated things called TrainWorld, so the II was a cheesy way to give this project a more unique name.

 ### Why do the trains move in a way that doesn't make much sense?